 Theresa Racicot is in love with physical fitness.
-She discovered flying trapeze and circus arts in 2000, and has been pursuing education and training in these modalities ever since.
-Her passion to share fitness and a healthy lifestyle lead her to become an ACE certified personal trainer, as well as a certified Pilates and yoga instructor.
+Theresa discovered strength training and circus arts in 2000, and has been pursuing education and training in these modalities ever since.
+Her passion to share fitness and a healthy lifestyle lead her to become a certified fitness professional with certifications in personal training, Pilates, yoga and TRX, as well as become a movement and mobility specialist and nutritional coach.

 Ayten was born and raised in Southern California, where she got her first taste of ballet and gymnastics at age six.
 As a former athlete in volleyball, soccer, and lacrosse, she began studying aerial silks in 2013 in the hopes of finding a physical outlet that joined the artistry of dance with functional strength, flexibility, endurance, and a holistic mind-body practice.
 Ayten began her journey as a aerial instructor in 2015 at Jill Franklin's Aerial Physique in Los Angeles, California, where she was first introduced to the hypnotic vibrancy of the aerial arts and circus community as both a teacher and a student.